2022 Sunderland City Council election: Election results

 The results defied media speculation that Labour would continue to haemorrhage seats like in 2021 and 2019.
 Labour leader Graeme Miller commented that "It was a good night" for his party because they "stopped the rot".
-Conservative Group leader Anthony Mullen, blamed his party's poor performance on the Partygate Scandal, after the Conservatives failed to gain seats in Washington South, Rhyope, St Anne's or Silksworth.
+Conservative Group leader Anthony Mullen, blamed his party's poor performance on the Partygate Scandal, after the Conservatives failed to gain seats in Washington South, Ryhope, St Anne's or Silksworth.
 Liberal Democrat leader Niall Hodson said his party's gains from both Labour and the Conservatives were a result of “good candidates working hard for a long period of time”.

 Council composition

 In the last council, the composition of the council was:

 After the election, the composition of the council was:

-Results by ward
+Ward results

 An asterisk indicates an incumbent councillor.